KustoszApp/docs/source/basic-usage.md

 ## How to obtain the token?

 Authorization token is like password - it allows Kustosz to decide if incoming HTTP request should be allowed to perform an action.
+You should not share authorization token with other people.

 Token is included in all requests that Kustosz UI sends to server.
 You can open web browser development tools (F12), click Network tab and select any request of XHR type.
 In Request Headers section, there will be `Authorization` header with value `Token 0123456789abcdef0123456789abcdef01234567`.
+This long string of random letters and numbers is a token.

 Another way is running following command: